Meetrics/cloudera-manager-tools/README.md

-# cloudera-tools
+# cloudera-manager-tools
-Cloudera Manager scripts to easily perform common operations using its API interface.
+Cloudera Manager CLI utility to easily perform common operations using its API interface.

 # Setup